The Nicolas Robinson School, Mekele, Ethiopia

 The region of Tigray has suffered through the civil war which finished in 1991 and also more recently the conflict with Eritrea.
 The town of Mekele is growing and there are insufficient schools to enable all children of school age to be educated.
 Our aim is to give priority to educating children of parents with disabilities resulting from the effects of war and illness, and who, as a result, often live in conditions of poverty.

-We have already built the Nicolas Kindergarten and Primary School in Mekele with our partners the TDVA and so we know the location, have relationships with the municipality and the beneficiaries as well as a good track record of working with local contractors and construction engineers
+We have already built and are operating the Nicolas Robinson School in Mekele with our partners the TDVA and so we know the location, have relationships with the municipality and the beneficiaries as well as a good track record of working with local contractors and construction engineers.
+We need funding for an interim period until we can ensure sustainability through the endeavours of our first generation of graduates giving back.

 Read more about the Charity running this project.